Originally written by one of Aquatic Biologists, Inc staff biologists for publication in Pond Keeper Magazine (now Pond & Garden Lifestyle).

 - Know the total phosphorus level of the water you are using the product in when your goals are directed at algae management.
 Phosphorus levels may be tested relatively inexpensively at many labs throughout the country.

 - Know the composition of the bottom sediment when your goals are directed at sediment reduction by performing a percent organics test.
-This test will provide you with the total percentage of organic material in the bottom sediment to enable you to determine if bacteria and enzymes are a viable and cost effective tool in any one lake or pond.
+This test will provide you with the total percentage of organic material in the bottom sediment to enable you to determine if bacteria and enzymes are viable and cost-effective tools in any one lake or pond.
 Generally, the higher the percentage of organic material available in the sediment layer the better the bacteria and enzyme products will work.
 Remember, you cannot expect bacteria and enzyme products to work effectively in an inorganic environment.

 - Make sure that the purpose for adding bacteria and enzymes is defined.
 As an example, if the purpose for adding bacteria is to reduce organic bottom sediments then a sampling protocol should be implemented to determine how effective the bioaugmentation products are.

 All bioaugmentation products work best when a regular weekly maintenance schedule is followed through the spring, summer, and fall.
 One to two week maintenance is generally recommended with the majority of products.
-The reason for this regular maintenance is that within a two-week time span, most bacteria will have "degenerated" to a "species" less apt to regenerate quickly and into one that is essentially "taking the easy way out".
+The reason for this regular maintenance is that within a two weeks, most bacteria will have "degenerated" into a "species" less apt to regenerate quickly and into one that is essentially "taking the easy way out".
 In other words, all augmented bacteria "interbreed" producing a bacterial strain that expends the least amount of energy required for survival.

 Finally, bioaugmentation can be complex, but with a little research and some simple water tests, the right bioaugmentation products can greatly improve the overall health and management of your lake or pond.